iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 .. describe:: get

-    Obtain an :term:`entry` from the cluster.
+    Obtain an entry from the cluster.

-    :param alias: specifies the :term:`alias` of the entry to obtain.
+    :param alias: specifies the alias of the entry to obtain.
     :param callback: *(optional)* specifies a callback in order to obtain JSONP output instead of JSON (required for cross site scripting).
-    :returns: A JSON or JSONP structure containing the alias and :term:`content` (in Base64) of the entry.
+    :returns: A JSON or JSONP structure containing the alias and content (in Base64) of the entry.
 If the entry cannot be found, the content string will be empty.

     *Schema*::